rt4mn/face_recognition_demo/demo/README.md

-Uploading all the files themselves would take forever and be kind of creepy, so ask chris if you want the foulder with all of em.
+Uploading all the files themselves would take forever and be kind of creepy.
+So if doing testing, clone repo locally, ask chris for face files, add them all to this directory, and run `python3 demo.py`